wjlove/WHAQM/readme.md

 ### Sensors

-The sensors evaluate your air and return data that is used to deterime your air quality score.
-This project, like balenAIR,  supports the three different sensors listed below.
+The sensors used in this project evaluate the air surrounding the device and return data that is used to determine your air quality index or AQI.
+You can find more about how this number and how it is calculated at [AirNow](https://www.airnow.gov/aqi/aqi-basics/).
+Like balenAIR, WHAQM supports the three different sensors listed below.
 You can choose to have one, two, or all three present in your device, depending on your budget and air quality analysis needs.

 | Sensor | Detects | Description |  Specifications (approx.) |
 | ------------ | ----------- | ----------- | ----------- |